 Within 28 days of filing the Notice of Appeal (or the date of any reasons for judgment), you must file a draft index to the appeal books with the Court and serve it on the respondent and all other parties to the appeal.

-The draft index lists the documents which were in evidence before the Federal Circuit Court judge and that will be included in the appeal books or that must be before the judge hearing the appeal.
+The draft index lists the documents that you think should be included in the appeal books.
 If you fail to file and serve a draft index within 28 days of filing, the appeal will be taken to be abandoned (see 'Prosecution of the appeal' on page 6).